 What are the ingredients in Libtayo?

 Libtayo is a monoclonal antibody.
 Monoclonal antibodies are created in a laboratory to attach to specific antigens on the surface of certain cells, including cancerous and/or immune cells.3,4

 Antibodies are a normal part of the immune system.
 They attach to antigens to mark them for destruction by the immune system.
 Libtayo targets the PD-1 receptor and binds, or “sticks,” to it.
 By binding to PD-1, Libtayo blocks cancer cells from using the PD-1 pathway to avoid detection by the immune system.
 When the pathway is blocked, the body’s immune system is able to fight the cancer.3,4

 What are the possible side effects of Libtayo?

 The most common side effects of Libtayo include:2,3

 Other severe side effects may occur.
 These include:3

-- Reactions caused by a weakened immune system, like thyroid problems, kidney issues, diabetes, or inflammation of the lungs, liver, or colon
+- Reactions caused by the immune system, such as hormone gland issues, kidney issues, skin reactions, or inflammation of the lungs, liver, or colon

-- Reactions at the drug infusion site, like chills, rash, flushing, difficulty breathing, dizziness, fever, back/neck pain, facial swelling
+- Reactions to the medication infusion, like chills, rash, flushing, difficulty breathing, dizziness, fever, back/neck pain, facial swelling

 If you experience any side effects that may be life-threatening, contact 911 right away.